Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 3.3  Create datasets:

+**Notes first:**
+The primary goal of this dataset layout is to separate the OS from user data.
+This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
+This will be especially important if/when a `beadm` or similar utility is integrated.
+Since we are creating multiple datasets anyway, it is trivial to add some restrictions (for extra security) at the same time.
+The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

+Properties are inherited, if you want to create (for example) `rpool/var/lib` you may need to set `-o exec=on` manually (some apps, like `Postfix`, will need it).

+Now you can create datasets:

     # zfs create                 -o setuid=off              rpool/home
     # zfs create -o mountpoint=/root                        rpool/home/root
     # zfs create -o canmount=off -o setuid=off  -o exec=off rpool/var